-- → Check if patient is opiate naive or opioid-tolerant.
-Also check if patient has a history of opioid dependency - → Check if patient is already on any opioid analgesic (e.g. Tramadol, Nalbuphine, Codeine, Buprenorphine etc.) or sedatives, that can increase the risk of sedation and/or respiratory depression - → Check the equi-analgesic doses when converting from one opioid to other or from one route to other e.g. IV / PO - → Ensure the duration of use of a single T/D patch (usually 1 patch is valid for - → Prescribe and dispense liquid medications with the dose specified in milligrams (not mls). - → Consider administration of adjuvant agents (e.g., nonsteroidal anti-inflammatory agents, gabapentin, dexMEDETOMidine) to reduce opioid use - → Effect of 1st patch will be evident after at least 24hrs.
-So during first 12 hrs period you may need to continue previous pain medicines.
-Assess patient accordingly - → Taper and discontinue opioids to avoid withdrawal symptoms - 6.
+- → Check if a patient is opiate naive or opioid-tolerant.
+Also, check if the patient has a history of opioid dependency. - → Check if patient is already on any opioid analgesic (e.g. Tramadol, Nalbuphine, Codeine, Buprenorphine etc.) or sedatives, that can increase the risk of sedation and/or respiratory depression. - → Check the equi-analgesic doses when converting from one opioid to another or from one route to another e.g. IV / PO. - → Ensure the duration of use of a single T/D patch (usually 1 patch is valid for 72hrs). - → Prescribe and dispense liquid medications with the dose specified in milligrams (not mls). - → Consider administration of adjuvant agents (e.g., nonsteroidal anti-inflammatory agents, gabapentin, dexMEDETOMidine) to reduce opioid use. - → Effect of 1st patch will be evident after at least 24hrs.
+So during the first 12 hrs period, you may need to continue previous pain medicines.
+Assess patient accordingly. - → Taper and discontinue opioids to avoid withdrawal symptoms. - 6.
 It is a best practice to have a pre-printed order form for prescribing opioids with necessary safety checks as mentioned above (to be filled by the doctor) - Especially preprinted orders for PCA.
-Include maximum bolus, demand, and lock-out doses and monitoring guidelines.
+Include maximum bolus, demand, lockout doses and monitoring guidelines. - Standardize a single type of drug (e.g., morphine) as the opiate of choice for PCA. - Standardize the neuraxial opiates (epidural/intrathecal use) protocols; i.e. type of drug, type of anesthetic agent, concentration, max dose, need for preservative free product where applicable etc.